 AFTER specified dimensions and loss remedies are in place, DO use Method A, B, C, D, or T in to produce a low SWR in the shack.DO NOT modify loss-reducing, performance enhancing dimensions to adjust SWR.
 Performance will suffer, producing complaints that the FCP did not work.

-We say upfront, temporarily forget SWR, concentrate on removing loss.
+Temporarily forget SWR, concentrate on removing loss.
 Then when loss is removed and the R+jX for the efficient antenna is known, take care of SWR with some tuning method at the feedpoint, with the feedline, or in the shack.
 Leave the FCP and the maximum possible vertical wire alone.
 You can go ±3 feet (±1m) with the 88 foot horizontal (or horizontal+drooper) and remain in the sweet spot for toploading.

 160m is significantly worse for loss issues than higher frequency bands because of its wavelength.
-All else equal, a 160m ¼λ radial will induce twice the length of ground with more than twice the times the power loss (ΣE²/R) of an 80m ¼λ radial.
+All else equal, a 160m ¼λ radial will induce twice the length of ground resulting in more than twice the power loss (ΣE²/R) of an 80m ¼λ radial.
 A 160m ¼λ radial will induce four times the length of ground with nearly five times the power loss of a 40m ¼λ.
 This is because exposure to ground induction with a simple wire increases linearly with the length of the wire.